NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 `a` and `b` are **coefficients** determined by the `lm()` function we will use shortly. `ei` stands for errors as a result of the factors we did not consider.

-The best model is one that minimizes `ei` the most.
+Given the meaning of `ei`, what type of model is best?

 *** =instructions
+-  A model that minimizes `ei` the most.
+-  A model that maximizes `ei` the most.
+-  Neither model

 *** =hint
+Remember that `ei` stands for errors.
+Is it better to maximize or minimize errors?

 *** =pre_exercise_code
 ```{r}